-Services that are covered for you What you must pay when you get these services • Drugs that usually aren't self-administered • 20% of the cost of Medicare-covered Part by the patient and are injected or infused B drugs including allergy injections. while you are getting physician, hospital outpatient, or ambulatory surgical center Prior Authorization is required for Part B drugs services over \$1,000. • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit[®], Epogen[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Services that are covered for you What you must pay wh

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit®, Epogen®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

+We also cover some vaccines under our Part B and Part D prescription drug benefit.

 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your